Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Introduction

-Stability conditions on the Kuznetsov component of cubic 3-folds were first studied in \cite{BMMS}.
-The technique of restricting stability conditions from the derived category to the left-orthogonal of an exceptional collection was developed in \cite{BLMS} and applied to the Kuznetsov component of all Fano 3-folds of Picard rank 1 and cubic 4-folds; \cite{BLMNPS} extended the construction to families.
-For cubic 4-folds, \cite{BLMS} used the quadric fibration model in the construction; this was adapted in \cite{PPZ22} to Gushel--Mukai 4-folds, and in this paper we push this to cubic 5-folds.
+\paragraph{Stability conditions on Kuznetsov components.} Kuznetsov components appeared systematically in the study of Fano $3$-folds, cubic 4-folds, and Gushel--Mukai varieties \cite{kuzFano,kuz4fold,KP_GM}.
+Stability conditions on the Kuznetsov components of cubic $3$-folds were first studied in \cite{BMMS}, where they led to a categorical Torelli theorem.
+The technique of restricting stability conditions from an ambient derived category to the orthogonal complement of an exceptional collection was developed in \cite{BLMS} and applied to cubic 4-folds and to the Picard-rank-one Fano $3$-folds covered by \cite[Theorems 1.1 and 1.2]{BLMS}.
+The construction was extended to families in \cite{BLMNPS} and adapted to Gushel--Mukai varieties in \cite{PPZ22}.
+A common categorical model behind several of these constructions is provided by quadric fibrations and their sheaves of Clifford algebras, as introduced in \cite{kuzQuaFib}.
+More recently, an alternative method for inducing bounded t-structures on semi-orthogonal components was developed in \cite{KLP}.

+Chunyi Li \cite{Li26} proved the existence of stability conditions on $\Dcatb(X)$ for every smooth projective variety $X$.
+His construction lies near the large-volume limit, whereas the restriction method of \cite{BLMS} typically uses stability conditions near the small-volume limit.
+Constructing stability conditions on semi-orthogonal components of $\Dcatb(X)$ therefore remains open in general.